 The love of blues grew in Heather's heart from a young age where she was fortunate enough to participate in the Blues Ed program based out of her hometown, Omaha, NE.
-She was taught from the age of ten how professional musicians run their businesses and their music.
-Having gained knowledge from many national and international blues musicians, she looked to put her skills to the test and see how far hard work would take her.
+Through the program she gained knowledge of the business from national and international blues musicians.
+All of whom challenged her to put her skills to the test and see how far hard work would take her.

-Heather began to teach herself how to play guitar, eventually booking acoustic shows around town.
-Her songwriting turned more towards folk but she could never run from her blues roots.
-After a few years of performing on her own she began the search for musicians with whom she could share her passion.
-The search went on to bring her to Kansas City in 2015 where she wrote, toured, and recorded with Nick Schnebelen.
-She spent two years traveling, gaining a swift cascade of fans across the nation, learning what all she could.
-Her hard work gained her momentum as a powerhouse vocalist and solid rhythm player before deciding it was time to step out into the spotlight.
+Heather began to teach herself how to play guitar, eventually booking acoustic shows around Omaha.
+Her songwriting turned towards folk, but she couldn't seem to shake off her blues roots.
+After a few years of performing on her own she began to look for musicians with whom she could share her passion.
+The search brought her to Kansas City in 2015 where she wrote, toured, and recorded with another well known KC musician.
+She spent two years traveling, gaining a swift cascade of fans across the nation and learning what all she could.
+Her dedication gained her momentum as a powerhouse vocalist and solid rhythm player before deciding it was time to step out into the spotlight.

 Heather released her first studio album through Vizztone Label Group on Dec.
 1st, 2017.
 Burn Me Alive is an accumulation of twelve original songs written and produced by Heather Newman.
 She was lucky enough to have two wonderful Kansas City musicians as special guests on the album.
 Nick Schnebelen played lead guitar on the fifth song, 'High Mountain Blues', and Michael LeFever played the saxophone on the tenth song, 'Dirty Blues'.
 Burn Me Alive showcases Heather's writing style with the varying flavors and emotions of life put into music.
 With these songs, Heather's goal is to open up the world of blues to new music lovers everywhere.